Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 The kids don’t yet have a school calendar, so you can take advantage of off-season rates and fewer crowds.

-As they have short attention spans, visiting places with many activity options is vital.
+Given their short attention spans, visiting places with many activities is vital.

 Where to Travel with Toddlers & Pre-Schoolers